buttonize/docs/docs/docs/infrastructure-as-code/aws-cdk/api-reference.md

 Initialize Buttonize CDK setup.

-Make sure to use this method in the beggning of the stack.
+Make sure to use this method in the beginning of the stack.

 *Example*